Extracting the Alcock-Paczynski signal from voids: A novel approach via reconstruction: Data

-We also compute the fiducial growth rate at $z_\mathrm{snap}$ as $f = \Omega_\mathrm{m}^{0.55} = 0.763$, and determine the effective halo bias to be $b = 1.87 \pm 0.03$, from their measured 2-point correlation function, as detailed in Appendix~\ref{appendix: bias}.
-These values yield a distortion parameter $\beta = f/b=0.41$, which is used in the reconstruction process (Section~\ref{subsec: reconstruction}). \\ To build the three types of catalogs used in our analysis, we take the positions of the halo in real space and move them along the LOS to their redshift-space position using Eq. \ref{eq: mapping_s(r) only s->r} combined with the peculiar velocities provided by the simulation.
-We then apply the reconstruction procedure to the redshift-space halo catalog (see Section~\ref{subsec: redshift space catalogs}).
-As a result, we obtain three distinct types of halo catalogs: one in real space, one in redshift space, and one in reconstructed space.
+We also computed the fiducial growth rate at $z_\mathrm{snap}$ as $f = \Omega_\mathrm{m}^{0.55} = 0.763$, and determined the effective halo bias to be $b = 1.87 \pm 0.03$, from the measured 2-point correlation function, as detailed in Appendix~\ref{appendix: bias}.
+These values yield a distortion parameter $\beta = f/b=0.41$, which is used in the reconstruction process (Section~\ref{subsec: reconstruction}). \\ To build the three types of catalogs used in our analysis, we took the positions of the halo in real space and move them along the LOS to their redshift-space position using Eq. \ref{eq: mapping_s(r) only s->r} combined with the peculiar velocities provided by the simulation.
+We then applied the reconstruction procedure to the redshift-space halo catalog (see Section~\ref{subsec: redshift space catalogs}).
+As a result, we obtained three distinct types of halo catalogs: one in real space, one in redshift space, and one in reconstructed space.
 We then apply the void finder to each of these catalogs (see Section~\ref{subsec: void catalogs}), producing the three corresponding void catalogs used in our cross-correlation analyses.